ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/index.md

     academic integrity violations on a closed collaboration assignment **except** for using tutorials/LLMs.
 If you use code from tutorials/Stack Overflow/LLMs, cite them as described above.

+You can always use code from class or shared by the instructional team (properly attributed).

 Programming assignments will explicitly list whether they are open or closed collaboration.